 Over the next few months, the Earp family came into conflict with two families, the Clantons and the McLaurys who were selling livestock in Tombstone.
 The Earp brothers believed that some of these animals had been stolen from farmers in Mexico.
 Wyatt Earp was also convinced that the Clanton brothers had stolen one of his horses.
 Making matters worse, all three brothers — Morgan, Wyatt, and Virgil — had been the target of repeated death threats made by the Cowboys who were upset by the Earps’ interference in their illegal activities.
 Before long this would result in the infamous Gunfight at the O.K.
 Corral on October 26, 1881.

 In the battle with the Clantons at the O.K.
 Corral, Morgan was shot in the shoulder by Tom McLaury.
 Doc Holliday instantly countered, blowing McLaury away with blasts from both barrels of his shotgun.
 Also killed in the battle were Frank McLaury and Billy Clanton.
 Virgil Earp took a shot in the leg.

 On March 18, 1882, Ike Clanton and four henchmen took revenge.
-While Morgan Earp was playing pool at Campbell and Hatch’s Saloon in Tombstone, Ike Clanton and four of his henchmen shot and killed him.
+While Morgan Earp was playing pool at Campbell and Hatch’s Saloon in Tombstone, Ike Clanton and the other four men shot and killed him.
 He was just 30 years old.
-Morgan’s body was transported to California where he is buried at Hermosa Cemetery in Colton, California.
+Morgan’s body was then transported to California where he is buried at Hermosa Cemetery in Colton, California.